ReINVENT & ReCREATE

 Find out more on the project website.

-The plans for the ReCREATE public event are in hand.
+The details for the ReCREATE public event in June 2015 available here.

 Info about the different activities will follow soon.

 - introductory talks from two collaborators and talks by one invited speaker to stimulate discussion and ideas,

 - breakout sessions to explore ideas and knowledge relating to the practicalities of manufacturing and (potential) reconstructions